 - Your mission

 - The story of how the company started

 - The people in their team

 3. Recruitment HelpYou can write the best job ad in the world.
 But if nobody sees it, you won’t hire anyone.
 Social media and job boards can only go so far.
 Why not ask your employees to help spread the word whenever you’re hiring?
 They might have worked with someone at a previous job, or know someone from their own professional network, who’d be a perfect fit for your role.
 You can use internal marketing to do this.
 Put together a pre-made piece of text they can post on Facebook, such as:

 “Looking for a new job?
 Come and work with me at [company name]!
 We’re looking for a [job title].
 Find out more here, or message me if you’ve got any questions: [job ad link]”Studies have shown that brand messages reached 561% further when shared by employees vs the same messages shared via official brand social channels.
 It’s a simple (and easy) way to get in front of more qualified potential employees.

 4. New Product, Feature, or App WebinarsEarlier, we mentioned how company news shouldn’t just be something your CEO or founder gets to know about.
+If you’re:

 - Planning a new feature for your app